Centre for London: About

 Centre for London was founded by Ben Rogers, a writer on philosophy and history, former Cabinet Office strategist and member of the London Finance Commission.
 Rogers writes regularly for the Evening Standard, Financial Times and other papers.
-Richard Brown joined the Centre as Research Director from the London Legacy Development Corporation in 2014.
+Richard Brown joined the Centre in 2014 as an Associate Director from the London Legacy Development Corporation, where he had been Strategy Director.

 Activities

 Over the last seven years Centre for London has published over 50 policy reports, hosted over 100 public events, five major hustings and seven high-level conferences.